pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

 .. class:: ArgmaxLayer

-   Compute the arg-max along the channel dimension.
+   Compute the arg-max along the "channel" dimension.
 This layer is only used in the test network to produce predicted classes.
 It has no ability to do back propagation.

+   .. attribute:: dim

+      Default ``-2`` (penultimate).
+Specify which dimension to operate on.

    .. attribute::
       tops